SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-8-1-exam-preparation/complex-conditions-problems/complex-conditions-problems.md

 ## Complex Conditions Problems

-**The third** task of the "Programming Basics" Practical Exam includes **several nested checks combined with simple calculations**.
+**The third** problem of the "Programming Basics" Practical Exam includes **several nested checks combined with simple calculations**.
 Let's take a few examples.